Civil Litigation Attorney

 |Location:||Washington, DC metropolitan area|

-The CIA's Office of General Counsel is recruiting a highly qualified Civil Litigation Attorney at the GS-11 to GS-15 range to join its exciting and challenging legal practice.
+The CIA's Office of General Counsel is recruiting highly qualified Civil Litigation Attorneys to join its exciting and challenging legal practice.
 Experienced litigators looking for an opportunity to serve their country are encouraged to apply.
 Candidates for the Civil Litigation Attorney position should have a minimum of three years of substantive litigation experience, the ability to handle complex civil litigation in a fast paced and demanding environment, and an interest in detainee habeas corpus litigation.
 Prior litigation experience in the national security law arena is a plus, but not required.
 The robust litigation practice at the CIA provides the opportunity to work on unique and challenging issues related to national security and interact with a wide variety of US Government agencies, Congress, federal courts, and the private sector.

 Minimum requirements: Graduation from an ABA-accredited law school and active bar membership from any of the 50 states, District of Columbia, Puerto Rico, or the US Virgin Islands are required.